Designer baby: Religious opinions

-Public Opinon
+Public opinion

 Surveys of public attitudes towards designer babies and genetic editing have revealed concerns against the technological advancements, showing fears of eugenics and socioeconomic inequality.
 A 2018 Pew Research Center study found that 72% of the U.S. adults believed non-medical uses of the technologies would be taking it too far, with many drawing parallels to historical Eugenic practices.
-Similarly, a 2020 international survey published in Science (journal) reported widespread public concern about the unintended health consequences of genetically modified children and the potential erosion of genetic diversity.
+Similarly, a 2020 international survey published in the journal Science reported widespread public concern about the unintended health consequences of genetically modified children and the potential erosion of genetic diversity.

 Scientists and policymakers have called for a more inclusive and transparent approach in regulation of the technologies, which underscores the need for collaborative governance frameworks and communication between scientists, policymakers, and the people.